wp-plugins/portfolio-mgmt/readme.txt

 * All functions now have a priority of 10
 * Fixed widget issue where all posts were returning instead of set number
 * Fixed an issue where the custom taxonomy links on the edit screen were not working as intended

+= 1.0.3 =
+* Updated WordPress compatibility version to 3.5